FastyBird/devices-module/readme.md

 ## What is FastyBird devices module?

-Devices module is a [Nette framework](https://nette.org) extension for managing connected devices and their basic logic exposing them for clients.
+Devices module is a [Nette framework](https://nette.org) extension for managing connected devices and their basic logic and exposing them for clients.

-[FastyBird](https://www.fastybird.com) devices module is an Apache2 licensed distributed extension, developed in [PHP](https://www.php.net) with [Nette framework](https://nette.org).
+[FastyBird](https://www.fastybird.com) devices module is an [Apache2 licensed](http://www.apache.org/licenses/LICENSE-2.0) distributed extension, developed in [PHP](https://www.php.net) with [Nette framework](https://nette.org).

 ## Requirements